 6 Loom bands or elastic bands

-Stack 5 lolly sticks together and wrap a loom band round each end
+Stack 5 lolly sticks together and wrap a loom band around each end

-Stack 1 lolly stick and the wooden spoon together and wrap a loom band around the very end.
-We prefer a wooden spoon to a plastic one as it gives without cracking making for a better “fling”.
+Stack 1 popsicle stick and the wooden spoon together and wrap a loom band around the very end.
+We prefer a wooden spoon to a plastic one for our popsicle stick catapult design as it gives without cracking making for a better “fling”.

-Separate the spoon and the lolly stick.
+Separate the spoon and the popsicle stick.
 Place the stack of 5 craft sticks between the lolly stick and spoon.

 Wrap a rubber band around all of the craft sticks to hold the catapult together.

 Push down on the spoon and release to launch an object from catapult.